ammoryindub/Data-Science-Jurney/README.md

     This file will be beginner friendly, those who have just started with no strong background in programming.
     Please make sure you contributions fall into that category and thank y'all ***

-    print (your support makes a difference!)
+    print (Your support makes a difference!)